Hidradenitis suppurativa: Impact on mental health

-HS is a painful and socially isolating condition which leads to a negative impact on mental health as well.
-21% of people with HS have depression and 12% have anxiety.
-People with HS also have a higher risk of committing suicide.
+HS is a painful and socially isolating condition that leads to a negative impact on mental health as well.
+A 2020 meta-analysis found that 21% of people with HS have depression, including major depression and 12% have anxiety, including generalized anxiety disorder and a higher risk of suicide.
+A 2020 study found that people with HS have suicide rates more than double the rates in controls, and also have a higher risk of attempting suicide.

 Epidemiology

 Prevalence

-Estimates of the prevalence of HS vary worldwide and there is no accepted generalization.
-In the USA the prevalence is estimated to be 0.1% while in Europe it is thought to be 1% or more.
+Estimates of the prevalence of HS vary worldwide, and there is no accepted generalization.
+In the US, the prevalence is estimated to be 0.1% while in Europe it is thought to be 1% or more.

-Gender
+Sex

 In North America and Europe, women are three times more likely to have HS.
-However in South Korea men are twice as likely to have HS.
+However, in South Korea, men are twice as likely to have HS.

 Age

 HS is the most prevalent in people in their 40s and 50s.